TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-blocking.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-We recommend running the query below to identify the lead blocking session.
+We recommend following the steps below below to determine if impactful blocking is currently occuring and to identify the lead blocking session.

-1. Check the `wait_duration_ms` to determine if the blocking is impactful.

-2. Run the following query:
+1. Run the following query:

    ```sql